sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ~~~~~~~~~~
 {: #fig-ecp-alternate-1 title="Alternate ECP Collection Architecture"}

 Here, the Posture Manager is the aggregate of Repository, Posture Validator, and Posture Collection Manager.
 An evaluator could connect via a RESTful API, as could an Orchestrator.
-Alternatively, and as depicted in {{fig-ecp-alternate-2}}, the Posture Manager could interact with other security ecosystem components using an XMPP-Grid connector.
+Alternatively, and as depicted in {{fig-ecp-alternate-2}} below, the Posture Manager could interact with other security ecosystem components using an XMPP-Grid connector.

 ~~~~~~~~~~
                  /~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~\           Endpoint